Penn State Nittany Lions football: Joe Paterno era (1966–2011)

-Bill O'Brien era (2012–2013)
+Bill O'Brien tenure (2012–2013)

 New England Patriots offensive coordinator Bill O'Brien was hired as the 15th head football coach at Penn State, taking over the Nittany Lions football program in January 2012.
 Early in O'Brien's tenure, the NCAA sanctioned Penn State with a four-season postseason ban and a loss of 40 scholarships due to the child sex abuse scandal.
 O'Brien posted an 8–4 record in his first season as head coach of the Nittany Lions.

 O'Brien's 2013 Nittany Lions team posted a 7–5 record in the second of four years they were ineligible for the postseason.
 In January 2014, Bill O'Brien left Penn State to accept the head coaching position with the NFL's Houston Texans.

-James Franklin era (2014–present)
+James Franklin era (2014–2025)

 On January 11, 2014, Vanderbilt head coach James Franklin was hired as the 16th Penn State head football coach.
 He is the first African American head football coach at Penn State.
 In Franklin's first year, the NCAA lifted Penn State's postseason ban and the Nittany Lions were bowl eligible.
 The Nittany Lions were named to the Pinstripe Bowl where they won against Boston College on December 27, 2014, at Yankee Stadium.

 To start off the 2015 season, Penn State lost to Temple 27–10, its first loss to the Owls since 1941.
 The loss was followed by victories against Buffalo, Rutgers, San Diego State, Army and Indiana.
 The Nittany Lions then lost to Ohio State 38–10 in Columbus before winning, 31–30, at Maryland.
 The victory against Maryland brought the Nittany Lions to six wins, making them bowl eligible for the second year since the postseason ban was lifted.
 Penn State then shut out the Illinois 39–0 in the second to last home game of the 2015 season.
 They then lost to Michigan in Happy Valley 28–16 and to Michigan State 55–16 at MSU.
 The win–loss record for Penn State in the 2015 regular season was 7–5, and 7–6 after a loss to Georgia in the Taxslayer Bowl in Jacksonville.